|

 million, making it one of the most expensive college-only stadia in all

-of college football, and will include state-of-the-art facilities.
+of college football, and includes state-of-the-art facilities.

 nearly every seat in the stadium.